 The rise of the game has led to several conflicts about the actual rules, with the only standardised rule being that you’re not allowed to run.
 The game is played on a smaller pitch, both indoors and outdoors, and can vary between a five-a-side and a seven-a-side match.

-Running or even the slightest of jogs is banned and if this is ignored then the other team will receive a free-kick.
+Running or even jogging is banned and if this is ignored then the other team will receive a free kick.
 Slide-tackles are also prohibited, and the ball must remain below head height.
 Kick-ins replace the traditional throw-ins, there is no offside rule and all free-kicks are indirect.

 Any penalty kicks that are taken should use the one-step rule, whilst there is a sin bin timeout for any three same or variety of rule infringement.